 A person can also perform exercises and stretches.
-One example includes standing with the back against the wall and pushing the head back to the wall for 20 seconds.
-This may help to strengthen the neck muscles.
+One example includes standing with the back against the wall and pushing the head back on the wall for 20 seconds.
+This may help strengthen the neck muscles.

-However, it is essential to talk to a doctor or physiotherapist before trying exercises.
+However, it is essential to contact a doctor or physical therapist before trying exercises.
 They will be able to advise on how to do the exercises or stretches safely.

 Other treatment options include:

 Anecdotal evidence suggests there may be some benefit to acupuncture.
-Although a
+Although authors of a

-According to the AAOS, a person should see a doctor if they experience neck pain that is not due to an injury, such as:
+According to the American Academy of Orthopaedic Surgeons, a person should contact a doctor if they experience neck pain that is not due to an injury, such as: